uxokpro1234/uxokpro1234/README.md

 - 🌱 Currently busy with **my studies** 😢
 - 🎮 Used to play HVH Minecraft during COVID back in 2021 😎

-- 🏆 Best of Baltics in vanilla cpvp, top 15 Europe.
+- 🏆 Best of Baltics in Vanilla CPVP, top 15 Europe.
 (2022-2023)
-- 🏆 1st from CIS countries to win cpvp tournament
+- 🏆 1st player from CIS countries to win CPVP tournament
 - 📫 How to reach me: **DM me on Discord: uxokpro1234**

 ![Profile Views](https://komarev.com/ghpvc/?username=uxokpro1234&style=flat-square)